How To Earn What You’re Worth

 Literally anyone can showcase what they’re good at and if you’re good enough, people will pay for what you do.
 If you start to make money, you can start to freelance or spend a bit of your spare time building up your business.

 It may take a bit of time and some hard work to build your platform to a high level, but eventually you’ll be paid what you’re worth.
 What you are worth, workwise, relates directly to the value you bring others.
 If you give enough value, you will be recognised and fairly paid.http://www.wiseism.com/earn-youre-worth/http://www.wiseism.com/wp-content/uploads/fair-wages.jpghttp://www.wiseism.com/wp-content/uploads/fair-wages-300x272.jpgWise BusinessWise MoneyWise Workbusiness,careers advice,entrepreneurship,fair wages,financial freedom,internet,money,self employment,success,wise ways of living,work,working,workplacesIf you really think about it, wages just aren't a fair reflection of the value you provide in the workplace, unless you're the boss.
 If you're working for someone else, the only way for them to make a profit is by paying you less than you're worth.
 In order to...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism

 Leave a Reply